Beatrice Foods: Beatrice Foods Canada

 Beatrice Foods Canada is a Toronto, Ontario-based dairy unit of Parmalat Canada.
-The Canadian unit of Beatrice Foods was founded in 1969, and was separated from Beatrice Foods in 1978.

-Consequently, Beatrice's Canadian unit was not affected by the buyout of its founders and remained in business as one of Canada's largest food processing concerns.
+The Canadian unit of Beatrice Foods was founded in 1969, and was separated from Beatrice Foods in 1978, since then being relatively shielded by the American Beatrice's corporate buyouts and eventual dissolution and remaining one of Canada's largest food processing concerns.

-In 1997 Beatrice Foods Canada was acquired by Parmalat.
-At first, Parmalat dropped the Beatrice name from the company's products, but reinstated it in late 2005, while the Italian parent company was being investigated.
+In 1997, Italy's Parmalat acquired Beatrice Foods Canada.
+At first, Parmalat dropped the Beatrice name from the company's products, but reinstated it in late 2005 as that conglomerate was under its own bankruptcy and accounting scandal.
+French conglomerate Lactalis acquired Parmalat in whole in 2011, retaining its Canadian assets as-is while adding its own brands over time.